How to Install Patio Pavers

 Time Required: Over 1 day

+Knowing how to install patio pavers is a great way to transform your exterior spaces.
 An outdoor space made with patio pavers can withstand heavy foot traffic and needs little maintenance.
-It's easy to learn how to install patio pavers.
 You can choose stone, travertine, brick or concrete pavers for your patio.
 They are also a good choice for a walkway, pool deck or other outdoor space.

 Use this guide to learn how to install patio pavers for a beautiful, useful addition to your yard.